Fundamentalist Church of Jesus Christ of Latter-Day Saints: Dress

+Men and women are forbidden to have any tattoos or body piercings.
 In general, women do not cut their hair short or wear makeup, trousers, or any skirt above the knees.
 Men wear plain clothing, usually long-sleeved collared shirt and full-length trousers.
-Men and women are forbidden to have any tattoos or body piercings.
 Women and girls usually wear pastel-colored homemade long-sleeved prairie dresses, with hems between ankle and mid-calf, along with long stockings or trousers underneath, usually keeping their hair coiffed.